 How to get the best DI's

-Want to know why the pros get the best guitar and bass di's?
+Want to know why the pros get the best guitar and bass DI's?
 Read on to find out!

 Practice

 Want a better take?
 Learn how to play your parts in your sleep.
-If you don’t want a take that sounds timid and messy then practice your ass off.
+If you don’t want a take that sounds timid and messy, practice your ass off.
 Knowing your parts, playing them well, playing them consistently, and playing them in time with the click track will dramatically improve your overall tone.

 Prep that guitar

-- New 9 Volt battery
+- Brand new 9 Volt battery

 - Intonate